For several years, the Goal Zero Yeti 150 has been my go-to portable power station for dispersed camping.

 My Experience with the Yeti 150

-I’ve owned the Goal Zero Yeti 150 for about two years now.
+I’ve owned the Goal Zero Yeti 150 for about three years now.

 I originally purchased it because I wanted a compact portable power device to charge my MacBook, Garmin inReach Mini, iPhone, and small USB devices like USB lanterns and headlamps on extended dispersed camping trips out of the back of my truck.